paandahl/react-native-filesystem/README.md

 # react-native-filesystem [![npm version](https://img.shields.io/npm/v/react-native-filesystem.svg?style=flat)](https://www.npmjs.com/package/react-native-filesystem)
-Simple file system API for iOS &amp; Android, for dealing with text-files.
+Simple file system access on iOS &amp; Android.

 All interaction is promise-based, and all content is written and read as UTF-8.